Garden of Shadows: Part III

 Malcolm is a changed man after the scandal.
 Finally he breaks, and asks Olivia to hire a private detective to find out what happened to Corinne.
-The P.I. returns and informs Olivia that they live in Gladstone, Pennsylvania (outside of Philadelphia) under the name of Dollanganger.
+The P.I. returns and informs Olivia that they live in Gladstone, Pennsylvania (outside of Philadelphia), under the name of Dollanganger.
 Christopher has dropped out of medical school and works in public relations, while Corinne is a housewife.
-They live a typical suburban, middle-class life.
-The two have four children: Chris, Cathy, and twins Cory and Carrie.
+They live a typical suburban, middle-class life with four children: Chris, Cathy, and twins Cory and Carrie.
 All four children are perfectly healthy, bright, and beautiful, known in their town as the Dresden Dolls.
-Olivia does not tell Malcolm about the children because she believes that he will want to see his grandchildren and become bewitched by their beauty, especially the girls'.
+Olivia does not tell Malcolm about the children because she believes that he will want to see his grandchildren and become bewitched by their beauty, especially the girls.

 Years later, Corinne writes to tell of Christopher's death in a car accident and to seek shelter.
 Olivia is heartbroken over Christopher's death, but John Amos tells her that it was God's work.
 He also convinces her to allow Corinne and the children to come.
 But the children must be hidden from the world forever, if she wants to end the sins within Foxworth Hall.
 Olivia tells Malcolm that Corinne is coming home, still not mentioning the children's existence.

 When she first sees them, Chris and Cathy remind Olivia so much of Christopher and Corinne.
 But she refuses to love them; as products of incest, they are "the devil's spawn".
 The book ends with Olivia silently vowing to keep her heart hardened against the children and to keep them forever hidden from the world—while feeling just as imprisoned as they will soon be.